oanda/apidocs/v1/auth.md

 ## Third Party Applications

 OANDA supports third party applications to access the OANDA API on behalf of OANDA users.
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-31) to provide this capability.
 It is the responsibility of the third party application to successfully complete the OAuth authentication flow to obtain the required access token.
+Depending on the application, third party applications will use either the server-side or the client-side OAuth flows offered by OANDA.

 Once the access token has been obtained, your application can use it in the same manner a [personal access token](#using-a-personal-access-token) is used.